felborja/wbs_felborja/README.md

 ### [Dog Adoption Agency](project2/) 🐶

-As second project of the first part of the Bootcamp I designed and developed a Landing Page for a Dog Adoption Agency.
+As second project of the first part of the Bootcamp I designed and developed a Landing Page for a Dog Adoption Agency by using HTML, CSS & JS.

 ### [Coffee Shop Store](project3/) ☕️

-As third project of the first part of the Bootcamp I designed and developed a Multi-pages website for a Coffee Roastery Brand.
+As third project of the first part of the Bootcamp I designed and developed a Multi-pages website for a Coffee Roastery Brand  by using HTML, CSS & JS.

 ## Technologies Used